dbernheisel/exgradebook/README.md

 # Exgradebook

-To start your Phoenix server:

-  * Install dependencies with `mix deps.get`
-  * Create and migrate your database with `mix ecto.create && mix ecto.migrate`
-  * Install Node.js dependencies with `cd assets && npm install`
-  * Start Phoenix endpoint with `mix phx.server`

-Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

-Ready to run in production?
-Please [check our deployment guides](http://www.phoenixframework.org/docs/deployment).

 ## Getting Started

 After you have cloned this repo, run this setup script to set up your machine